VitorThorvi/simple-todolist-java-restAPI/README.md

 # Screenshots

 ![Image shows a User being created using the /users/ path to the https://demo-todolist-java-api.onrender.com website.
 The http method used is POST and the request provides a name, username and a password.
 The response HTTP code is 201, indicating the user was created, showing the user's id, username, name, hashed password and creation date and time.](https://github.com/VitorThorvi/simple-todolist-java-restAPI/assets/23178734/6523b5fb-ebea-43b5-b6e9-05e07b5d0e66 "User creation through API")
+Image shows a User being created using the /users/ path to the https://demo-todolist-java-api.onrender.com website.
+The http method used is POST and the request provides a name, username and a password.
+The response HTTP code is 201, indicating the user was created, showing the user's id, username, name, hashed password and creation date and time